berthubert/hello-dl/README.md

 So far this implements a small but pretty nice autograd system.
 In `first-convo.cc` you can find a ~1100 line total computer program that learns to recognize handwritten digits in 10 minutes (90% accuracy so far).
+I'm aware it is probably overfitting the data right now.

 ```bash
 git clone https://github.com/berthubert/hello-dl.git